frankfletcher/Pneumonia-XRay-Differentiation-from-Kaggle-Dataset/README.md

 The second challenge was overfitting.
 I used a Resnet-50 architecture which tended to favor the training set over the validation set.
 To overcome this, we applied a standard set of augmentation transforms provided by FastAI, with the exception of flipping (due to the need to differentiate the left and right lungs)

-The baseline model had less than 80% Accuracy.

 <br>

-### OUTCOME
+### CURRENT RESULTS
-100% Accuracy on the test set.
+At this point, I am only able to get about 77% Accuracy

 <br>

 ### FUTURE PROJECTS
-Recombine in the NORMAL category.
+Recombine the NORMAL category.